geocolumbus/picalc/README.md

 ## The Rabinowitz and Wagon spigot algorithm.

-This is a better method for calculating pi digits.
-Call spigot(1000) and get back the first 1000 digits of Pi.
+This is a different method for calculating pi digits - a spigot that produces one digit after another.
+Call spigot(1000) for example, and get back the first 1000 digits of Pi.
+However, the time gets out of hand on a macbook after one million digits.

 See [http://www.jjj.de/hfloat/spigot.haenel.txt](http://www.jjj.de/hfloat/spigot.haenel.txt)